KountourisPanagiotis/campings-frontend/README.md

 ## Features
+- Statistics: Generate Live Power Bi statistics and reports for bookings and payments.
+Live connection to database.
+60 mins refresh rate.
+- Quality of life feature : In order to minimize errors, the user-input is mainly executed through dropdown-lists.
 - Booking Management: Create and manage booking for customers.
 (Each booking may consist of many emplacement spot arrangements)
 - Customer Management: Manage customer information.
 - Staff Management: Add and update staff members.